pi-tau/pi-tau.github.io/content/posts/transformer.md

 learn this information based just on the input features, which is highly unlikely.

-Another subtlety is the use of fully-connected network.
+Another subtlety is the use of a fully-connected network.
 Since there are no elementwise non-linearities in the self-attention layer, stacking more self-attention layers would just re-average the value vectors.
 Thus, a small neural net is added after each self-attention layer to post-process each output